gathering/tech-online/README.rst

 .. image:: doc/pics/techo.png

-With a close-up more like this:
+With a close-up more like this (from the POC in my (kly) living room prior to the event):

 .. image:: doc/poc.jpg